 Interpage New User Information

-Welcome to Interpage Network Services Inc!
-As soon as you receive confirmation email from us, your account will be ready for use.
-What follows are basic introductory instructions for the use of Interpage.
+Welcome to Interpage Network Services!
+Your account activation is now complete and ready for use.
+What follows are basic introductory instructions for the use of Interpage's OutFax, OutVoice and Messaging/Paging Gateways.

 You should now receive pages/faxes from mail sent to: